skuzzle/snapshot-tests/README.md

 Convenient snapshot testing for JUnit5.

 This library allows to conveniently assert on the structure and contents of complex objects.
-It does so by storing a serialized version of the object during the first test execution and during subsequent test executions, compares the actual object against the stored snapshot.
+It does so by storing a serialized version of the object during the first test execution and during subsequent test executions, compare the actual object against the stored snapshot.

 ```xml